-During the mid-1990s, the family handed the letters over to Rosemary’s surviving sister, Jean Kennedy Smith, when she was ambassador of Ireland.
+During the mid-1990s, the family handed the letters over to Rosemary’s surviving sister, Jean Kennedy Smith, when she was the US Ambassador to Ireland.

 “My mother decided they should be returned to the Kennedy family,” says Fisher.
-“We got a formal and brief acknowledgement that the family had received them.”
+“We got a formal and brief acknowledgment that the family had received them.”

-Says Larson: “Rosemary’s voice had been silenced for so long and she would want her voice to be heard.”
+Larson says: “Rosemary’s voice had been silenced for so long and she would want her voice to be heard.

 “People with disabilities have voices too and they deserve to be heard.
 And Rosemary needs to be heard and to remind the public about what happened to her, and the way the world was, not so long ago.